Menu

 If you are concerned about a low GPA, the first thing you should do is look through the GPA calculation and weighted and unweighted scores section of this page, followed by the GEMSAS admission guide for detailed information about each university's requirements.
 It’s important to get an accurate idea of what your GPA actually is, whether it differs across universities and therefore whether you may be more competitive at certain medical schools.

 For example, some universities such as the University of Wollongong only use the GPA as a hurdle.
 Some universities will use a weighted GPA such that your final years of study will carry more weight than the first few years, whereas unweighted GPAs will equally spread the weight of each year of your studies - you can use this to your advantage depending on your position.
 And some universities will give you automatically boosted GPAs for completing higher degrees such as PhDs and Masters degrees.
+Additionally, some medical schools lower or waive GPA requirements for Aboriginal and Torres Strait Islander students and/or students from a rural background.

 You can have a read through our guide, What are my options for studying medicine if I have a low GPA? , for much more detailed information and examples